To Current and Potential Clients of

 Given the current circumstances, it is important that we operate according to recent suggestions and mandates of the Public Health Agency of Canada and Ontario’s Public Health Agency as well.
 In the interest of everyone’s well-being, I am currently unable to meet for face-to-face sessions.

-However, I am offering, as an alternative to our face to face sessions, that we meet via phone or video conference.
+However, I am offering, as an alternative to our face to face sessions, that we meet via video conference.

-If you’re uncomfortable with telephone or video conferencing, you may choose to wait until such time as we are able to meet in person again.
+If you’re uncomfortable with video conferencing, you may choose to wait until such time as we are able to meet in person again.
 You may also choose to seek a therapist who is currently getting in person consultation.
-Currently, I’m looking at this form of counseling for the next 2 to 4 weeks.
+Currently, I’m looking at this form of counseling until sometime in the New Year.
 I’m staying up to date on the Ministry’s reports, mandates and recommendations concerning COVID-19.

 For ongoing clients:

-For individual clients: I am offering either phone or video conferencing.
+For individual clients: I am offering or video conferencing.
 However, when working with couples, I am offering videoconferencing for when we meet as a couple.
-In the times that I meet with each person within the couple hood one on one, we can meet via phone or videoconferencing.
+In the times that I meet with each person within the couple hood one on one, we can meet videoconferencing.
 The technology is straightforward, user-friendly and secure and can easily be set up on your phone, tablet or computer.

 For New clients: